ameno-ai-team/White-box-Cartoonization-tensorflow-v2/README.md

 ### Installation

 - Assume you already have NVIDIA GPU and CUDA CuDNN installed
-- Install tensorflow-gpu, we tested 1.12.0 and 1.13.0rc0
+- Install tensorflow, we tested  on v2
-- Install scikit-image==0.14.5, other versions may cause problems
+- Install scikit-image

 ### Inference with Pre-trained Model